Draft Research Plan

-- Do the benefits and harms of menopausal HT when used for the primary prevention of chronic conditions differ by subgroup (e.g., by race/ethnicity; persons with premature menopause; persons with surgical menopause; age during HT use; duration of use; type, dose, and mode of delivery of HT; and comorbid condition) or by timing of intervention (initiation of HT during perimenopause vs. postmenopause)?
+- Do the benefits and harms of menopausal HT differ by subgroup (e.g., by race/ethnicity; women with premature menopause; women with surgical menopause; age during HT use; duration of use; type, dose, and mode of delivery of HT; and comorbid condition) or by timing of intervention (initiation of HT during perimenopause vs. postmenopause)?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

-- What is the average treatment duration in persons who start HT for menopausal symptoms?
+- What is the average treatment duration in women who start HT for menopausal symptoms?

-- Does the use of HT vary by subgroup (e.g., by race/ethnicity, age, or comorbid condition)?
+- Does the use of HT vary by subgroup?

-The Research Approach identifies the study characteristics and criteria that the Evidence-based Practice Center will use to search for publications and to determine whether identified studies should be included or excluded from the Evidence Review.
+The Proposed Research Approach identifies the study characteristics and criteria that the Evidence-based Practice Center will use to search for publications and to determine whether identified studies should be included or excluded from the Evidence Review.
 Criteria apply to all of the key questions.
-Findings related to the benefits and harms of estrogen alone and of combination estrogen and progestogen will be synthesized and reported separately.

 |Control interventions||Placebo, no treatment||Active comparator|

 ||Any outcomes that are not health outcomes of chronic conditions associated with HT; such as bone density and cholesterol level|